leadedge/ShaderMaker/README.md

 Refer to the documentation for further details.

 ##Credits
-Implementation by Lynn Jarvis leadedge@adam.com.au MacOSX port by Amaury Hazan amaury@billaboop.com
+Implementation by Lynn Jarvis spout@zeal.co
+MacOSX port by Amaury Hazan amaury@billaboop.com
 The MacOSX port was supported by Coldcut/Ninja Tune as a contribution to the Visuals Community